What does the Monash FODMAP App offer?

 Yes, the app is currently being used in over 100 different countries worldwide.
 The FODMAP information in the 'Food Guide' section of the app (with the exception of Monash University Low FODMAP Certified™ products) can be applied internationally.
 We’ve also tested a large range of foods specific to individual countries – in the app, these food are labelled with that country’s flag.
 You can also use the settings to choose whether you’d like information displayed in metric (grams) or imperial (ounces) measurements.

 Are foods from other countries being tested for FODMAP content?

 We’re constantly working with dietitians and food companies around the world to expand the range of international foods in the app.
-We’ll independently test these products in our laboratory, and add the total FODMAP content to the app.
-These updates will be free of charge.
+We independently test these products in our laboratory, and add their FODMAP information to the app.
+These updates are free of charge.
 You can see which country tested foods are from by looking out for the flag in the product information on the app.